How much does it cost to print on the 3D printers?

 Where do I pick up finished print jobs?

-After your job has printed, you will receive an e-mail, letting you know your poster is available for pick-up at the Research & Technology (Reference) Desk on the Main Level of the library.
+After your job has printed, you will receive an e-mail, letting you know your print is available for pick-up at the CrAFT Studio on the Lower Level of the library.